Best Places to Visit in the U.K. and What to Know

 There’s an indescribable warmth to Wales that emanates from its people.
 The countryside is warm too – soft and inviting, especially at twilight.
 It’s largely a rural country except for the two larger cities on the coast, Cardiff and Swansea.

-The best way to see Wales is the same way you’d explore rural America: Take the backroads, stop at places that look inviting, talk to the people, and don’t drive too fast.
+The best way to see Wales is the same way you’d explore rural America: Take the scenic routes, stop at places that look inviting, talk to the people, and don’t drive too fast.

 Along the way, plan to stop at Brecon Beacons or Snowdonia national parks.
 The former combines jewel-like lakes with mountains in a sort of miniature Norway; the latter is more bucolic.